woodger/harp/readme.md

 #### harp.on(event, callback[, bubble])

-- `event` <[String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)> A case-sensitive string representing the [event type](https://developer.mozilla.org/en-US/docs/Web/Events) to listen for, such as 'click' or 'keyup'.
+- `event` <[String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)> a case-sensitive string representing the [event type](https://developer.mozilla.org/en-US/docs/Web/Events) to listen for, such as 'click' or 'keyup'.
 - `callback` <[Function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function)> a function to execute when the event is triggered.
   - `bubble` <[Boolean](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean)> indicating that events of this type will be dispatched to the registered listener before being dispatched to any `EventTarget` beneath it in the DOM tree. **Default:** `false`.
 - returns: `this`

-Attach an event handler function for one or more events to the selected elements.
+For example attach an event handler function for one or more events to the selected elements.

 ```js
 async function () {